//this is the mailchimp popup form //ShareThis code for sharing images

 Oops!
 Something went wrong while submitting the form.

-To help you find meaningful virtual gifts for your remote employees, we have compiled a list of the best virtual gifts to give your remote employees (tip: employee rewards software can help your business track and plan their distribution).
-We focus on virtual gifts that do not require mailing addresses and postage fees.
+To help you nail your virtual employee recognition, we have compiled a list of meaningful yet inexpensive gifts for remote employees that do not require mailing addresses and postage fees.

-The Best Virtual Gifts for Your Remote Teams
+5 Best Virtual Gifts for Remote Workers and Coworkers

 1. Subscriptions

-Furthermore, working remotely, especially during the pandemic, means balancing child care and work.
+Furthermore, working remotely means balancing child care and work.
 A subscription to an online streaming service could give the kids something to do while mom and dad work in the home office.
-In addition, having something to occupy the kids with could help your employees be more productive during the hours they set aside for work.
+In addition, having something to occupy the kids with could help your remote workers be more productive during the hours they set aside for work.

 • Gym membership